 Zero Tolerance Approach

 There will be a zero-tolerance approach to the primary factors present in many accidents: speeding, unsafe turns, and impairment.
 The zero-tolerance policy extends to both motorcyclists and drivers behind the wheel of cars, trucks and SUVs.
-Motorists are asked to be particularly alert for motorcycles when changing lanes and turning.
+Motorists need to be particularly alert for motorcycles when changing lanes and turning.
 The Irvine Police Department reminds riders that training is offered through the California Motorcyclist Safety Program.

 At Silverthorne Attorneys, we want to see motorcyclists remain safe.
 When an accident does occur, it is possible to discuss it with an Irvine personal injury attorney.
-It is important to understand that state statues do provide a means for seeking compensation for medical expenses, lost wages, pain and suffering and other losses when one is hurt due to the negligence of another.
+It is important to understand that state statutes do provide a means for seeking compensation for medical expenses, lost wages, pain and suffering and other losses when one is hurt due to the negligence of another.
 An initial consultation is complimentary, so please contact us to arrange for an appointment.